Complete Guide to Japanese Status of Residence Application Fees and Costs for New Applications, Renewals, and Changes

 |---|---|---|

-In addition to official government fees, additional costs apply when entrusting your application to an administrative scrivener or visa support agency.
+In addition to official government fees, additional costs apply when entrusting your application to an administrative scrivener (行政書士) or visa support agency.
+If you apply by yourself, these costs do not apply.

 | Service | Typical Cost (Example) | Notes |